biocatiit/musclex/docs/AppSuite/TotalDiffractedIntensity/Total-Diffracted-Intensity.md

 > Required Python packages: `PyQt5`, `matplotlib`, `fabio`, `numpy`, `pandas`.
 >
-> Note that the class `TotalDisplayIntensity` will be renamed in a future resale to `TotalDiffractedIntensity`.
+> Note that the class `TotalDisplayIntensity` will be renamed in a future release to `TotalDiffractedIntensity`.